 When you are done with your content and everything is written down, you can start to brand it.
 I recommend Canva to make your beautiful designed workbooks for your e-course.
 And for promoting your course you could design promotional images for social media, blog or sales page.

-Search for graphics for your course at Pic Jumbo, Freepik or Creative Market.
+Search for graphics for your course at my favorite stock photo memberships, Freepik or Creative Market.
 For icons, you could use FlatIcon.
-By the way, Creative Market offers free goods every Monday so you could have free fonts, images or something useful.
+By the way, Creative Market offers free goods every Monday so you could have free fonts, images, or something useful.
+Or search here for more designs.

 These are the free goodies for this week